microsoft/Azure-Analytics-and-AI-Engagement/00-setup-instructions.md

 ![Refresh Synapse Environment](./media/00-14.png "Refresh Synapse Environment")

-18. To access the Store Simulator video, click on the file on the bottom left corner of the screen.
+18. To access the Store Simulator video, select the file on the bottom left corner of the screen.

 ![Store Simulator Video](./media/00-15.png "Store Simulator video")